-1. This is a class action brought by Plaintiff Cobb's against Defendant Erie, related to insurance policies that insure Plaintiff's properties, business operations, and potential liability in connection with Plaintiff's business operations.
-These insurance policies include Income Protection coverage, Extra Expense coverage, Contingent Business Interruption coverage, and coverage for loss due to the actions of a Civil Authority, but do not contain any exclusions for viruses such as COVID-19.

-2. Plaintiff is a small business that purchased Erie's insurance policy and made premium payments for a policy that, in the event of a catastrophe requiring a shutdown of business operations, would require Erie to honor its contractual obligation to provide coverage.
-In March 2020, such a catastrophe took place when Plaintiff was forced to close its retail businesses due to the COVID-19 pandemic.
-All across the country, including in Pennsylvania and New Jersey, government authorities issued closure orders to retail establishments, including the business operated by Cobb's, in an effort to stop the rapid spread of the deadly COVID-19 virus.
+- 1. This is a class action brought by Plaintiff Honey Baked Ham against Defendant Erie, related to insurance policies that insure Plaintiff's properties, business operations, and potential liability in connection with Plaintiff's business operations.
+These insurance policies include Income Protection coverage, Extra Expense coverage, Contingent Business Interruption coverage, and coverage for loss due to the actions of a Civil Authority, but do not contain any exclusions for viruses such as COVID-19. - 2.
+Plaintiff is a small business that purchased Erie's insurance policy and made premium payments for a policy that, in the event of a catastrophe requiring a shutdown of business operations, would require Erie to honor its contractual obligation to provide coverage.
+In March 2020, such a catastrophe took place when Plaintiff was forced to close its restaurant businesses due to the COVID-19 pandemic.
+All across the country, including in Pennsylvania, government authorities issued closure orders to retail establishments, including the businesses operated by Honey Baked Ham, in an effort to stop the rapid spread of the deadly COVID-19 virus.
 Orders from Civil Authorities requiring businesses to close have resulted in massive losses to businesses throughout the country.
-As a result, many insureds, including Plaintiff, filed claims for Income Protection coverage, Extra Expense coverage, and coverage for losses due to the actions of a Civil Authority.
+As a result, many insureds, including Plaintiff, filed claims for Income Protection coverage, Contingent Business Interruption coverage, Extra Expense coverage, and coverage for losses due to the actions of a Civil Authority.